Hawthorne effect: Interpretation and criticism

 Harry Braverman pointed out that the Hawthorne tests were based on industrial psychology and the researchers involved were investigating whether workers' performance could be predicted by pre-hire testing.
-The Hawthorne study showed "that the performance of workers had little relation to their ability and in fact often bore an inverse relation to test scores...".
+The Hawthorne study showed "that the performance of workers had little relation to their ability and in fact often bore an inverse relation to test scores ...".
 Braverman argued that the studies really showed that the workplace was not "a system of bureaucratic formal organisation on the Weberian model, nor a system of informal group relations, as in the interpretation of Mayo and his followers but rather a system of power, of class antagonisms".
 This discovery was a blow to those hoping to apply the behavioral sciences to manipulate workers in the interest of management.

 The economists Steven Levitt and John A. List long pursued without success a search for the base data of the original illumination experiments (they were not true experiments but some authors labeled them experiments), before finding it in a microfilm at the University of Wisconsin in Milwaukee in 2011.
 Re-analysing it, they found slight evidence for the Hawthorne effect over the long-run, but in no way as drastic as suggested initially.
-This finding supported the analysis of an article by S R G Jones in 1992 examining the relay experiments.
+This finding supported the analysis of an article by S. R. G. Jones in 1992 examining the relay experiments.
 Despite the absence of evidence for the Hawthorne effect in the original study, List has said that he remains confident that the effect is genuine.

 Gustav Wickström and Tom Bendix (2000) argue that the supposed "Hawthorne effect" is actually ambiguous and disputable, and instead recommend that to evaluate intervention effectiveness, researchers should introduce specific psychological and social variables that may have affected the outcome.

 It is also possible that the illumination experiments can be explained by a longitudinal learning effect.
 Parsons has declined to analyse the illumination experiments, on the grounds that they have not been properly published and so he cannot get at details, whereas he had extensive personal communication with Roethlisberger and Dickson.

 Evaluation of the Hawthorne effect continues in the present day.
 Despite the criticisms, however, the phenomenon is often taken into account when designing studies and their conclusions.
 Some have also developed ways to avoid it.
 For instance, there is the case of holding the observation when conducting a field study from a distance, from behind a barrier such as a two-way mirror or using an unobtrusive measure.

 Greenwood, Bolton, and Greenwood (1983) interviewed some of the participants in the experiments and found that the participants were paid significantly better.
+Bolton's archives relevant to his work on the Hawthorne effect are held at West Virginia University.